Growtopia

-Growtopia, commonly referred to as GT, is a massively multiplayer online sandbox video game where players can chat, farm, add friends, trade, build worlds, and engage in player versus player combat.
-The game was initially released on Android in November 2012, and has been released for iOS, Microsoft Windows, and OS X since then.
-In 2019, it was released on Nintendo Switch, PlayStation 4 and Xbox One.
-The servers for the console versions were shut down on July 30, 2020.
+Growtopia is a massively multiplayer online sandbox video game developed by Ubisoft Abu Dhabi and formerly by indie developers Robinson Technologies and Hamumu Software where players can farm, build worlds, converse with others, and engage in player versus player combat.
+The game was initially released for Android in November 2012, and later for iOS, Microsoft Windows, and OS X in 2013.
+It was also released for the Nintendo Switch, PlayStation 4, and Xbox One in 2019, but support for each console would later be discontinued on July 30, 2020.

-On February 28, 2017, a Ubisoft acquirement of Growtopia was announced and was completed during Ubisoft's 2016-17 fourth quarter, with the original developers being design and general advisors to the game's continued development.
+On February 28, 2017, a Ubisoft acquirement of Growtopia was announced and completed during Ubisoft's 2016-17 fourth quarter, with the original developers becoming design and general advisors for the game's continued development.
 Growtopia utilizes the freemium model.

 Gameplay

-Gameplay

-Growtopia is a 2D massively multiplayer online sandbox video game based around the idea that most of the in-game items can be grown from seeds of trees.
-The game has no end goals or 100% completion, however, there is an achievement system and quests to complete from non-player characters.
+Growtopia is a 2D massively multiplayer online sandbox video game based around the idea that most of the in-game items can be grown from their corresponding seeds.
+The game has no end goals or 100% completion, but has an achievement system and quests to complete from non-player characters.

-When a new player joins, they are sent to a private world called Tutorial, which teaches them the basics of the game by giving them quests through an item called the Growpedia.
-The player starts out with two basic tools: a fist for punching and breaking blocks and a wrench for editing block properties.
-Once they have finished the tutorial, they are sent to a world called Start so that they can learn more about the game.

-Players can visit other people's worlds or create their own.
-When a player creates a new world, the world will be procedurally generated.
-Worlds in Growtopia have the same size, with the exception of some worlds created by the original developers (such as the world Tiny).
-Players can break and build blocks, get seeds or gems from blocks, plant seeds, and harvest trees.
-Players cannot interact with the world if it is locked by someone else.

-Players can lock areas by using different sizes of locks: Small Lock, Big Lock, Huge Lock, and World Lock (there are also other types of locks such as Diamond Locks, which have the same function as World Locks).
-The game also contains types of locks that change certain aspects of how the world functions.
-When a player has locked an area, they can allow other people to interact with the area by giving them access through the lock.
-Locks also act as the main form of tradable currency.